 In order to diagnose anorexia, extensive anamnesis and physical examinations have to be conducted.
 Also, body weight of 15 % under the normal weight for the age and height has to be detected.
 Alternatively, the body mass index (BMI; Quetelet index) can be used, which has to be under 17,5 kg/m2.

 Further ICD-10 diagnostic criteria are body image disorders, endocrinological disorders (amenorrhea) and self-induced weight loss via fasting.
 Additionally, either vomiting, laxatives/diuretics or motoric overactivity accurs.
 If the disease begins before puberty, retardation of physical development can be observed.

 Differential Diagnostics of Anorexia Nervosa

 Anorectic reactions have to be delimited from anorexia nervosa.
-Those are temporary, non-chronic symptoms.
-For example, they can occur after stressful situations or at psychotic disorders (e.g. schizophrenia).
+Those are temporary, non-chronic symptoms that can occur after stressful situations or alongside psychotic disorders (e.g., schizophrenia).
 An obvious sign that no anorexia nervosa is present is the absence of weight phobia and body image disorders.